seokhyeon99/obstacle-detectior/README.md

    PINx | when input, it changes register from external voltage

 ## Interrupt
-   * When we need to deal with exception, Interrupt makes the CPU notified. if a particular event occur during the CPU's operation, it immediately stop its running and tackle the event.
+   * When we need to deal with exception, Interrupt makes the CPU notified.
+   If a particular event occurs during the CPU's operation, it immediately stops its running and tackle the event.